ircv3/ircv3-specifications/extensions/metadata.md

 > If the client successfully unsubscribes from a key, or is not subscribed to a requested key, that key MUST appear in a `RPL_METADATAUNSUBOK` reply numeric.
 >
-> If the key's name is invalid, the server sends a `ERR_KEYINVALID` numeric to the client and continues processing keys.
+> If the key's name is invalid, the server sends a `FAIL METADATA INVALID_KEY` reply to the client and continues processing keys.

+Once the server is finished processing keys, it responds with:
+* zero or more of this numeric in any order: `RPL_METADATAUNSUBOK`
+* zero of more of this standard reply: `FAIL METADATA INVALID_KEY`
-Once the server is finished processing keys, it responds with zero or more of these numerics in any order: `RPL_METADATAUNSUBOK`, `ERR_KEYINVALID`.
-Finally, the server ends the reply with one `RPL_METADATAEND` numeric.
+* Finally, the server ends the reply with one `RPL_METADATAEND` numeric.

 ### METADATA SUBS